yavuztor/B-js/README.md

 ### Performance ###

 B-js was created with performance in mind.
 A more formal performance test will be created in near future, but initial tests show B-js is about 4 times faster than KnockoutJS, and about 2 times faster than AngularJS, when processing bindings for an array with 1000 elements.
+[View the test page to see the performance comparison](http://yavuztor.github.io/B-js/examples/perftest.html).

 ### Contribution guidelines ###